deedeeh/learning_notes/Readme3.md

 + Today I worked on interview questions and still have some more to work on until next week.

 ###### Thursday 14th June
 + I worked on *Intro to command line and BASH* plus *Intro to Git and Github*.
 I just practised a bit in terminal and refreshed my memory with informations I used to know.

+###### Tuesday 19th June
++ I did ittttt!!!
+I am going to start my Flatiron School Bootcamp in September!
+I am excited and ready to learn tones :)

+I have about 100+ hours of pre-work before the cohort, *Web Development Fundamentals*, on Learn.co and I already finished *Introduction and Set Up* and next will start *Intro to Ruby*.

+I haven't finished yet the pre-course which is not compulsory but I will continue it after finishing the mandatory pre-work.